tommygonzaleza/numpy-100/exercises/037-extract-integers/README.md

 ## 📝 Instructions:

-1. Get all the dates of july 2022 in a vector and print the vector in the console.
+1. Extract the integer part of the numbers of the given vector.

+2. Print the vector without the decimals.

 ## 💡 Hint:

-+ You have to use the `arange` function with datetime.
-You can read more about datetime on the following link: https://numpy.org/doc/stable/reference/arrays.datetime.html.
-There you'll see an example of using `arange` with datetime.
++ You can use four different methods to get the integer part of a float number.
+You can use numpy's functions `np.floor` or `np.trunc`.
+On the other side, you can use other methods like: `vector // 1` or `vector.astype(int)`.
+On this case, you should use a numpy method.